If you are standing in the grocery aisles wondering what to get as a vegan, you’ve come to the right place!

 What items might go in here?
 Items that don’t necessarily fit into the other categories, such as a store bought cake for a birthday party, or frozen burritos for days you just don’t feel like preparing lunch the night before.

 Think of the “miscellaneous ” category as complementing the essentials of your grocery list.
-Not necessarily foods that need to be eaten every day, but are wonderful for the experience, enjoyment, and/or convenience of the individual.
+Foods that are wonderful for the experience, enjoyment, and/or convenience of the individual.
+FYI-These can be shelf stable or cold/frozen-but you already knew that didn’t you?

 Cold/Frozen Category